thinkst/canarytokens/README.md

 `CANARY_SENDGRID_API_KEY` and `CANARY_MANDRILL_API_KEY`.

 If you are using Mailgun's European infrastructure for your Canarytokens Server, you will need to add `CANARY_MAILGUN_BASE_URL=https://api.eu.mailgun.net` to your `switchboard.env`.
-If you do not specify that, we will use the regular url as 'https://api.mailgun.net' as the default.
+If you do not specify that, we will use the regular URL as 'https://api.mailgun.net' as the default.

 Lastly, we have added the ability to specify your own AWSID lambda so that you may host your own.
 The setting is placed in `frontend.env` under `CANARY_AWSID_URL`.
 If this value is not specified, it will use our default hosted lambda.